 .id community is an evidence base for over 250 local government areas in Australia and New Zealand, helping you make informed decisions.LEARN MORE ABOUT .id

-In 2011, the dominant household type in the District Council of Mount Barker was 'Couple families with dependents', and by 2026 the largest forecast increase is expected in 'Couples without dependents'.
+In 2016, the dominant household type in the District Council of Mount Barker was 'Couple families with dependents', and by 2026 the largest forecast increase is expected in 'Couple families with dependents'.

 Analysing the future household structure in District Council of Mount Barker, especially in conjunction with age structure, provides insight to the role the area plays in the housing market.
 Some areas, usually with separate housing stock, are dominated by families.
 Others, with more dense housing in inner city locations have significant numbers of lone person households and couples without dependents.

 |Forecast household types|

 |Mount Barker District Council||2016||2026||2036||Change between 2016 and 2036|

 |Couples without dependents||3,973||30.8||5,187||30.4||6,596||30.2||+2,623|